Louise Minchin

 Louise Mary Minchin (née Grayson; born 8 September 1968) is a British television presenter, journalist and former news presenter who currently works freelance within the BBC.

 Beginning in 2012, Minchin was a regular anchor on the BBC One programme Breakfast, co-hosting the show three days a week, originally with Bill Turnbull and Charlie Stayt and then with Dan Walker from 2016.
-On 8 June 2021, Minchin announced live on air that she would be leaving BBC Breakfast "after the summer", after presenting the show for 20 years (at first as a stand-in host).
+On 8 June 2021, Minchin announced live on air that she would be leaving BBC Breakfast "after the summer", having presented the show for 20 years (at first as a stand-in host).
 Her final appearance on the show was on 15 September 2021.

 From 2009 until 2012, Minchin co-hosted Real Rescues alongside Nick Knowles and Chris Hollins.
-She has guest-hosted The One Show a number of times since 2010.
+In January 2025, Minchin began co-presenting Rip Off Britain.

 Early life

 The eldest of three children, Minchin was born Louise Mary Grayson in 1968 in British Hong Kong, where her father was a Major in the Irish Guards of the British Army.
 She grew up in Berkshire, and was educated at St Mary's School, Ascot, and has a degree in Spanish from the University of St Andrews.
 She subsequently studied journalism at the London College of Communication.